GetRektBoy724/warbird-research/README.md

 ![Hash type](image-18.png)

 After it generates a hash for a single page of the target memory, it validates the generated hash with the supplied hash.
 Now here's what I meant with "partial" hashes.
-As you can see, it only compares the last 32 bytes of the generated SHA512 hash, this means that the hashes stored in `clipsp.sys` are "partial" hashes, because it only stored the last 32 bytes of a SHA512 hash.
+As you can see, it only compares the last 32 bytes of the generated SHA512 hash, this means that the hashes stored in `clipsp.sys` are "partial" hashes, because it only **stores the last 32 bytes of a SHA512 hash**.

 ![CiValidateFullImagePages 2](image-20.png)